 Substance abuse and mental health treatment center for youth ages 12-21 and their families.

 A family resource center geared to reach youth and parents that live in North Sacramento.

 Parent and youth workshops that assist in keeping youth alcohol, drug, and tobacco free.

 If you are a youth service provider and would like to be added to this list, please contact Jessica Fielding at firstname.lastname@example.org.

-A Youth Diversion Program for 12-17 Year Old Students
+Youth Diversion Programs for 12-16 Year Old Students

 The Sheriff’s Community Impact Program (SCIP) is proud to introduce the S.H.O.C.K. program to students, parents, and school staff in Sacramento County.
 This very successful youth diversion program was developed by sheriff’s deputies from the Apple Valley Police Activities League and the Apple Valley Police Department, located approximately 92 miles east of Los Angeles.